strimzi/proposals/084-open-feature-integration.md

 Additionally, it would reduce the overall deployment time for any new feature or change, providing users with a infrastructure that responds faster to updates and modifications.
 This would lead to smoother operations, potentially fewer disruptions, improving both developer and user experiences.

-On the other side for the more complex users with need of flagging system, we would support of [FlagD](https://github.com/open-feature/flagd), which is pretty known because [OpenFeature is CNCF Incubating project](https://www.cncf.io/projects/openfeature/).
+On the other side for the more complex users with need of flagging system, e.g, [FlagD](https://github.com/open-feature/flagd), which is pretty known because [OpenFeature is CNCF Incubating project](https://www.cncf.io/projects/openfeature/).
 Common characteristics of this provider are:
 1. New method proposed for more complex users, which needs better management over multiple features (of Strimzi)
-2. Integrates with FlagD for dynamic feature flagging
+2. Integrates with feature flagging system for dynamic feature flagging
 3. Allows changes without the need for rolling updates.
+4. Allows us to handle feature gates per-cluster, namespace (or both).

 ### Implementation Steps